d0tTino/d0tTino/docs/installation.md

 # Installation

 Follow these steps to set up the configuration files on a new system.
+The provided install scripts are lightweight wrappers that call shared helpers to install fonts, sync color palettes and configure Git hooks.
 For a fully automated setup run the OS-aware installer:

 ```bash